FoxP/DropTheBass/README.md

 - Manage multiple configuration profiles (presets)
 - Import / export of presets from / to XML file
 - Activate / deactivate hotkeys with a click
-- Set custom hotkeys for each button
+- Set custom hotkeys for each sound
+- Adjust volume for each sound
 - Fully portable, no rights / setup needed
 - No administrator rights needed
 - Free, copyleft license